The Metropolitan Opera – Leading the Industry

-The New York Metropolitan Opera is well known across the world for it’s cutting-edge contributions to the artistic community, therefore it would only be fitting that it’s website too be leading the way in web and UX design in their industry.
+The New York Metropolitan Opera is well known across the world for it’s cutting-edge contributions to the artistic community, therefore it would only be fitting that its website to be leading the way in web and UX design in their industry.

 The overall design of the website is very modern, using lots of flat colours and little embellishment other than beautiful show photos.
 You can see that the company is deliberately making opera more digitally accessible to an audience that is unfamiliar with opera.